Office Meal Program

 Have no fear; this is an easy step.
 For an office meal program, all you need is one 8 inch table to set the food trays on and a standard lunch break room setup, with tables and chairs.
-For serving, It’s best to form two lines, one on either side of the table, allowing diners to move quickly through the buffet, serving themselves.
+For serving, it’s best to form two lines: one on either side of the table.
+This allows diners to move quickly through the buffet, serving themselves.

 The food set up is easy.
-Start with the salads and dressings in the front, next, the fillers (rice, mashed plantains, noodles), then the proteins, and lastly, sauces and dips.
+Start with the salads and dressings in the front.
+Follow up with the fillers (rice, mashed plantains, noodles), then the proteins, and lastly, sauces and dips.
 Since hospitality is the root of our business, our hosts are available to facilitate all your meal deliveries, set up, meal serving, and clean up.
 Our hosts will even take your leftovers, package them up and deliver them to local shelters if you don’t want to keep them.